GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

 Yes, I think we didn't change our view.
-Actually last quarter when we talked about the market demand, we still should have that view that China data center market accelerate.
+Actually last quarter when we talked about the market demand, we still sit on that view that China data center market accelerate.
 It's not; it was not impacted by the virus because we believe that virus stuff is a short-term impact.
 So from the mid-term and long-term, we still think the total market will accelerate.
 It is number one.
 That means we have the chance to do more in the future.
-But at this year -- this first half year, maybe a little bit tough, but it will not change our view for the future market because we believe the realization is it's an overwhelming cham in China, even in global markets, right.
+But this first half year, maybe a little bit tough, but it will not change our view for the future market because we believe the digitalization is an overwhelming trend in China, even in global markets, right.

 Dan Newman